 The Global Impact

-Due to the rapid globalization of the medium and the fact that podcasts are now created in a wide variety of languages and on a wide range of subjects, there is a significant global impact of podcasts on radio and TV.
+Due to the rapid globalization of the medium and the fact that podcasts are now created in a wide variety of languages and on a wide range of subjects, there is a significant global impact.
 This has improved cross-cultural communication and understanding and allowed marginalized populations to speak out on a larger platform.
 In addition, as podcasts gain popularity, they will likely significantly affect the world’s media landscape as new voices and perspectives take hold, and the traditional dominance of major media outlets is challenged by the impact of podcast on society.

 The Future of Podcasts